BIOS 0003 Focus on Biology (WSTC)

 Coordinator Virginia Shepherd Opens in new window

 Description Biology is the study of integrated living systems, from the level of molecular systems that constitute cells to the interactions that occur within and between organisms that together make up the biosphere.
-This unit will equip students to undertake tertiary level biological units that emphasise both the unity (cell biology) and diversity (evolution) of living organisms.
+This subject will equip students to undertake tertiary level biological subjects that emphasise both the unity (cell biology) and diversity (evolution) of living organisms.
 Students will learn about the basic molecular biological underpinnings of cellular structure and function within an integrated framework that proceeds through major themes of bioenergetics, gas exchange and transport systems within multicellular organisms, inheritance and evolution.
 Students will develop a fundamental body of essential biological concepts, as well as build skills in collecting and analysing information, and writing coherent explanations.

 School Western Sydney The College

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects BIOS 0002 - Focus on Biology (UWSCFS)

 Students must be enrolled at The College in Foundation Studies programs.